 The Cleveland, Ohio area offers a number of bike trails in and around the city.
 While the Emerald Necklace Trail system cuts a long path through mostly outlying suburbs, the Lakefront Trail explores the north coast.
 More bikeways exist in the city, but perhaps the most anticipated trail completion in recent times will be the final few miles of Towpath Trail as it makes its way north to Lake Erie.
 [Scroll past 'Trail Facts' to continue reading.]

-Latest News: 12/4/18 by OB - Partnerships Building the Red Line Greenway
+Latest News: 1/14/19 by OB - Opposed to Development Next to Red Line Greenway

 Cleveland Trail Facts: